Alex Ryvchin

 Alexander Ryvchin (Александр Рывчин; born 18 July 1983) is a Ukrainian-born Australian author, advocate, media commentator, and lawyer.
-As Co-Chief Executive Officer of the Executive Council of Australian Jewry, he advocates on behalf of the Australian Jewish community.
+As co-chief executive officer of the Executive Council of Australian Jewry, he advocates on behalf of the Australian Jewish community.
 He is a frequent guest on US, Israeli and Australia media.

 Early life and education

-He was born in Kiev, Ukrainian Soviet Socialist Republic (present-day Ukraine) in 1983 and his mother tongue is Russian.
+He was born in Kiev, Ukrainian Soviet Socialist Republic (present-day Ukraine), in 1983 and his first language is Russian.
 His parents were both employed in the country as teachers, with his father teaching maths and physics and his mother teaching English.
 The family attempted to leave for years and were refuseniks.
 They were finally granted exit permits in 1987, spending 9 months in Ladispoli in Italy.
 At the age of 4, Ryvchin migrated to Australia as a refugee, arriving on 10 January 1988 with his parents, brother and maternal grandparents.
 When the family arrived in Australia they did not have a family or friend network in the country and were impoverished and did not speak English.
 They were met at the airport by the Australian Jewish Welfare Society.
 The family were embraced by Sydney's Jewish community and were offered advice and furniture for their home.
 The family was also selected by The Sydney Morning Herald for a story on Jewish refugees from the Soviet Union arriving in Australia.
-The family posed for photographs at Sydney Harbour and when a journalist called them a taxi home, they were unexpectedly reunited with a family friend from the Ukraine.
-A photograph of Ryvchin's grandfather embracing the taxi driver appeared on the front page of the Morning Herald.
+The family posed for photographs at Sydney Harbour and when a journalist called them a taxi home, they were unexpectedly reunited with a family friend from Ukraine.
+A photograph of Ryvchin's grandfather embracing the taxi driver appeared on the front page of the Sydney Morning Herald.
 In their early days in the country, his father worked as a taxi driver and cleaner at Emanuel Synagogue and his mother was employed at a pie shop.
 His grandfather, a mechanical engineer, became a volunteer bus driver for the Berger Centre and his doctor grandmother worked as a nanny.
 They lived in Sydney's Eastern suburbs for its Jewish community, living in areas such as Rose Bay, Bondi and Randwick.
 Ryvchin became an Australian citizen at the age of 7 and had his Bar Mitzvah at age 13.
 He attended primary school at Rose Bay Public School in Rose Bay and Woollahra Public School, before attending Sydney Boys High School.
 He graduated with a degree in law and politics from the University of New South Wales in Sydney.